-Most successful business people understand the vital importance of focusing on existing customers - both in terms of cost and return on investment.
-And in the current environment, protecting and supporting your existing customer base will be vital.
-For many, the challenge is retaining customers even when you can't sell to them in the way you ordinarily would - or often, at all.
-Segmenting your customers is more important than ever, considering which industries have been the most impacted, which less so and who are your core clients as you move forward that you really need to protect your relationship with.
+In the current environment, protecting and supporting your existing customer base is vital.

+For many, the challenge is retaining customers when you can't sell to them the way you usually would.
+Segmenting your customers is more important than ever, considering which industries have been most impacted and who the core clients are that you need to protect.

-The physical distancing brought about by the lockdown has reinforced the significance of customer communication.
-Without the regular routines of customers coming into your store or clients dropping in for meetings, finding ways to keep in touch with the people that buy your goods and services - and staying top of mind for when they come back to the market - has become a unique challenge.
+Social distancing has reinforced the importance of customer communication.
+Without regular in-store customer visits or meetings, finding ways to keep in touch and staying top of mind has become a unique challenge.

-Some businesses, especially those that have a regular routine of client contact, through for example a subscription service or ongoing updates, have a good platform to build on.
-Others have shown they have a good understanding of their place in the market at present and adopted an appropriate tone for this unique situation.
-However, there have also been plenty of examples of businesses using COVID-19 as a reason to contact anyone they have ever done business with - and their messages of reassurance have not exactly landed as planned.
+Businesses with a regular routine of client contact, through for example subscriptions or ongoing updates, have a good platform to build on.
+Others have shown they have a good understanding of their place in the market and adopted an appropriate tone for this unique situation.
+However, there are also plenty of examples of businesses using COVID-19 as a reason to contact anyone they have ever done business with - and their messages of reassurance have not always landed as planned.

-At this stage, the most important thing you can do to keep your customer, is communicate openly and honestly with them with a service mindset.
+The most important thing you can do to keep your customer, is communicate openly and honestly with them, with a service mindset.